How Advisors Using Traditional Retirement Models are Costing their Clients Millions

 Unfortunately the business model that may be the best fit for the advisor, may not be the best fit for the client’s retirement goals.

 A typical part of a retirement financial plan includes an asset allocation that provides an expectation of success of meeting a given retirement goal given a desired level of spending in retirement.
-For example, let’s assume that a client has $5 million in assets at the time of retirement and desires to spend $200,000 per year in retirement (a 4% spending rate).
+For example, let’s assume that a client has $6 million in assets at the time of retirement and desires to spend $250,000 per year in retirement (a 4% spending rate).
 What is the chance of the client meeting that goal in retirement and how much after-tax wealth will the client have left to provide to the client’s beneficiaries at death?

-These two retirement goals—retirement income and ending after-tax wealth—are thought to be at odds with one another when we limit asset allocation between stocks and bonds.
 In order to increase the chance of meeting the retirement goal, the thought is that you need to move away from higher-earning, more volatile stocks towards lower-earning, less volatile bonds.
 So in order to meet the retirement goal, you are sacrificing long-term wealth—and vice versa.
-Note that later we’ll see how this no longer applies when we utilize certain insurance products to provide downside protection and yield in place of bonds.

 A key step of a financial plan for retirement is to determine the amount of income that client would need in retirement.
-The next step is to run a Monte Carlo simulation and determine the chance that the client would be able to meet those retirement income goals using a predefined asset allocation (eg 70% stocks/30% bonds or 60% stocks/40% bonds) if the client were to live to a given age (eg 95).
+The next step is to run a Monte Carlo simulation and determine the chance that the client would be able to meet those retirement income goals using a predefined asset allocation (e.g. 70% stocks/30% bonds or 60% stocks/40% bonds) if the client were to live to a given age (e.g. 95).

 Stock/Bond